Broadpeak-tv/simid-controller/web/app/README.md

 # SIMID demo application for Web platforms

-A sample web application to load SIMID creatives.
+A sample web application to play a video stream and to load SIMID creatives.

-This sample appplication is able to play a stream and to load SIMID creatives triggered by the Broadpeak [SmartLib agent](https://delivery-platform.broadpeak.tv/smartlib/).
+This sample appplication triggers display of SIMID creatives from triggers from the Broadpeak [SmartLib agent](https://delivery-platform.broadpeak.tv/smartlib/).

-The playback is achieved using open-source project [shaka-player](https://github.com/shaka-project/shaka-player).
+The playback is achieved using the open-source project [shaka-player](https://github.com/shaka-project/shaka-player).

-This application is using the SIMID controller from this project [web/controller](../controller), which requires to be built before running the application.
+This application is using the SIMID controller from this project [web/controller](../controller), which needs to be built before running the application.

 ## Run the demo